 On the plane, the cabin crew welcomes you with a huge smile (have you seen many flight attendants smile at you lately?).
 You have plenty of time to find your seats (no stressed people behind you pushing their caddies and bags through the narrow aisles) and to store your hand luggage in the still empty overhead lockers.

 By the time the other passengers board the plane you are already nicely installed and you can enjoy watching them struggle to get to their seats and store their luggage…

 Also, if the plane isn’t full you will notice that people whose seats are close to you are changing rows all of a sudden after the boarding is complete.
 Now you have plenty of room!

 Are you anxious about taking your kids on the plane?
-We have some tips for flying with young children.
+Here you can find some of our best tips for flying with young children.

-5. Traveling as a family is more comfortable
+Traveling as a family is so much more comfortable!

-A bigger rental car will cost you more of course, but there are so many benefits!
+A bigger rental car will cost you more, of course, but there are so many benefits again!
 You have extra space to put your luggage, you can separate the kids so that they don’t fight too much.
-On top of that, you see better when sitting in a big car.
+On top of that, you see the scenery better when sitting in a big car.
 For example, you’ll see a lot more animals during your safari drive from a big 4×4 than from a regular car.

 It’s a pity they don’t rent cars with a separation screen between the front and the backseats.
 That way you could enjoy the beautiful landscape while your kids are fighting in the back…